 For guidance on fixing CSS issues, read this article.

-There are also two issues this report doesn’t show, that will either stop your tour from sending or completing:
+There are also three issues this report doesn’t show, that will either stop your tour from sending or completing: